eriklennstrom/vs-foam-interns/src/components/select/select.md

 The ``defaultoption`` is a property that will be the first choice in the option dropdown.
 Default is ``-- Choose an option --``

 > While the options dropdown is open.
 Typing on the keyboard will search the options list and focus on an option that matches the search string.
+> Note - The search value will reset efter 2.5 seconds.

 In order to access the values a user chooses, a ``change`` event should be passed to the Select component.